WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-06-history-of-the-pack-the-book-of-secrets-pt2.md

 The battle was over in little more than a minute.

 leoliu86's shields were not built to withstand the massive amounts of energy surging from Machiel's lasers.
-Once the reactors were distintegrated, his ship became nothing more than a powerless can floating through space.
+Once the reactors were distintegrated, his ship became nothing more than a powerless bucket floating through space.
 &nbsp;

 "Uh, sir?
 I think you better get down here," it was Trooper calling from Missile Bay 1.